sara-sabr/ITStrategy/presentations/en/Strategy-Continuous-Learning-Automating-Improving.md

 ## IT Strategy Will

-- Organize a Hackathon
-- Coordinate communications of changes
+- Coordinate communications of strategies

---

-### Hackathon

-- 1-2 per year
-- Promote learning, automation and improvement
-- Digital, agile and cloud
+- Organize a Hackathon for IITB and ESDC
-- First one: 2020-02

 --